Chia-Network/chialisp-web/docs/getting_started/intro_to_chialisp.md

 ## Lists

 A **list** is a nested chain of [cons pairs](https://en.wikipedia.org/wiki/Cons) used to represent a set of values, which are also either atoms or lists.
-While you can manually create these cons pairs, and it is a good thing to know how to do, we will focus on the higher level concept of lists for now, since they are easier to use and more practical.
+While you can manually create these pairs, and it is a good thing to know how to do, we will focus on the higher-level concept of lists for now, since they are easier to use and more practical.

 The first item in an unquoted list is the operator, and the rest are its operands.
 The same goes for functions or macros and their arguments.
 If you want to express a list of values, you either have to use the `list` operator or quote the list.